 UX/UI design is an interesting field that provides plenty of career opportunities.
 Every software development and professional UX/UI design agency is willing to pay well for people who are good at design.
 It has been widely acknowledged that good design that meets the goals and expectations of customers is no less important for the success of a digital product than a powerful backend or a large marketing campaign.
-However, what are the main skills that will aid you to become a successful designer and make a lot of money?
+However, what skills should you develop to become a successful UI/UX designer and make a lot of money?
 Let’s find out.

 Skills to achieve success as a designer